Blog - K2view

 Written by Iris Zarecki | April 26, 2025

-With the rise of LLM-powered apps, it’s become clear that feeding LLMs with structured, contextual information at runtime is critical for accuracy and personalization – and the Model Context Protocol (MCP) has quickly emerged as the standard to make that possible.
+With the rise of LLM-powered apps, it’s become clear that feeding LLMs with structured, contextual information at runtime is critical for accuracy and personalization – and MCP AI has quickly emerged as the standard to make that possible.
+An MCP directory helps enterprises compare the features of different MCP servers at a glance.

 What makes an MCP server awesome